-5. What do students do during their sport time if they are injured?
+2. What do students do during their sport time if they are injured?

-For short term injuries, students are instructed to seek professional advice from a doctor or physio and come to training with a specialised program.
+For short and longer term injuries, students are instructed to seek professional advice from a doctor or physio and come to training with a specialised program.
 Our athletic development coaches will supervise their rehabilitation programs.

-6. How is strength and conditioning included as part of the college sport program?
+3. How is strength and conditioning included as part of the college sport program?